mmaether/cheatsheets/terraform.md

 `terraform` | Verifies terraform's installation, then displays help documents.
 `terraform -help` | Displays help guides.
 `terraform --help plan` | Displays help guide for that specific command.
-`terraform init` | Initializes various local settings and data that will be used by subsequent commands.
+`terraform console` | Interactive console for Terraform interpolations.
+Great to debug variables.
+`terraform init` | Initialize a Terrform working directory.
-`terraform fmt` | Formats the Terraform files to be uniform.
+`terraform fmt` | Rewrites config files to canonical format.
-`terraform validate` | Checks and reports errors within modules, attribute names, and value types.
-`terraform plan` | Tests what infrastructure would be built based on Terraform files.
+`terraform validate` | Validates the Terraform files.
+`terraform plan` | Generate and show an execution plan.
 It does not run.
+`terraform output` | Read an output from a state file.
 `terraform plan -out out.terraform` | The changes that Terraform plans to make will be saved to `out.terraform`.
-`terraform apply` | Shows and then executes the plan after approval.
-Can be done after editing.
+`terraform apply` | Builds or changes infrastructure after approval.
-`terraform show` | Displays the current state.
+`terraform show` | Inspect Terraform state or plan.
-`terraform graph` | Create a visual representation of a configuration or execution plan.
+`terraform graph` | Create a visual graph of Terraform resources.
+`terraform providers` | Prints a tree of the providers used in the configuration.
+`terraform refresh` | Update local state file against real resources.
+`terraform taint` | Manually mark a resource for recreation.
+`terraform untaint` | Manually unmark a resource as tainted.
+`terraform workspace` | Workspace management.
-`terraform destroy` | Destroys all resources.
+`terraform destroy` | Destroys Terraform-managed infrastructure.
+`ssh-keygen -f mykey` | Generate a key named `mykey`.

 ## Steps